rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 console.log(me.getJob());
 {{< /highlight >}}

 Basically that's all it needs to fully understand React class components.
-A JavaScript class is used for defining a React component, but as you can see, the React component is only a React component because it inherits all the abilities from the React Component class which is imported from the React package:
+A JavaScript class is used for defining a React component, but as you can see, the React component is only a "React component" because it inherits all the abilities from the actual React `Component` class which is imported from the React package:

 {{< highlight javascript >}}
 import React, { Component } from 'react';